Michael L. Radelet

-Michael L. Radelet (born October 24, 1950) is a sociologist at the University of Colorado Boulder.
-He is the Chairman in the department of Sociology at the university.
-Radelet works as a professor of sociology at University of Colorado Boulder.
+Michael L. Radelet (born October 24, 1950), is a sociologist at the University of Colorado Boulder.
+He is a professor and chairs the Department of Sociology at the university.
 In his research, Radelet focuses on his interests in criminology, deviance, capital punishment, societal reaction to crime, racial disparities in death sentencing and crime victims.
 Radelet has taught courses covering introductory sociology, criminology for both undergraduate and graduate levels, capital punishment for both undergraduate and graduate levels, sociology of mental health and illness for both undergraduate and graduate levels, graduate seminar on health professions, social and ethical issues in medical practice, human development, statistics, and social problems.
-He is the author of the book Facing the Death Penalty that was published in 1989, in which he describes the realities of capital punishment to those of the condemned.
+He is the author of the book Facing the Death Penalty that was published in 1989, in which he describes the realities of capital punishment to those condemned.

 Career

 Radelet has been a professor at many universities and has taught in many fields of study throughout his career.
 Before his work at University of Colorado Boulder, Radelet worked as a professor and the chair of the department of sociology at the University of Florida, where many of his works originated.
 He has taught all over the U.S. in places like the University of Florida, Florida State, University of Colorado, Indiana University, Eastern Michigan University and Wisconsin University.
 Radelet has lectured and taught: Mental Health Administration, Sociology of Mental Health and Illnesses, Criminology, Special Topics on Capital Punishment, and Human Development.